 The Original French Market Restaurant & Bar

-It’s very rare that your Set of Drifters ever visit the same restaurant more than once when traveling.
+It’s unheard of that your Set of Drifters would indulge in the same restaurant more than once in a single visit to a city.
 Heck, we don’t even like to tread familiar waters back home in Los Angeles unless the spot is really special (Burbank’s Smoke House comes to mind).
-To that end, it’s quite an anomaly that we actually ended up visiting the Original French Market Restaurant & Bar twice - in five days during our 2012 booze-cation to New Orleans!
+To that end, take it as an anomaly that we ended up dining at the Original French Market Restaurant & Bar twice - in five days during our 2012 booze-cation to New Orleans!

 Now we know what you’re all thinking.
 The Original French Market Restaurant?
 Isn’t that for, ahem, tourists?
 Probably... but with such robust, fresh boiled shrimp on offer, who can really resist?
 We certainly couldn’t, not after seeing the cookery out front of their 210 year-old Decatur Street windows!